bbchallenge/bbchallenge/src/routes/story.md

 To this day, no 5-state Turing machine is known to halt after more than <span class="bg-[#1162D3] px-0.5">47,176,870</span> steps.

-With the busy beaver challenge, we hope to discover if that <span class="bg-[#1162D3] px-0.5">47,176,870</span> record can be beaten or not among 5-state machines.
+With the Busy Beaver Challenge, we hope to discover if that <span class="bg-[#1162D3] px-0.5">47,176,870</span> record can be beaten or not among 5-state machines.
 This implies to decide, for all machines with 5 states, whether they halt or not.

 But why focusing on 5 states?
 Let's first reformulate the problem in terms of busy beavers.